Antigua and Barbuda:

 We highly encourage clients to meet with a professional tax consultant.

-In addition, the Government charges the following fees:
+In addition to the real estate investment, the Government charges the following fees:

 USD 50 000 - Government Fee – main applicant